samueljun/tomato-clock/README.md

 ### Updating the version number

-1. In a single commit, update the `"version"` in the `manifest.json` file based on [semver](http://semver.org/).
+1. In a single commit, update the `"version"` in the `manifest.json` file based on [semver](http://semver.org/) as well as the `package.json`.
 The commit message should simply be the version.
 For example:

 ```
 commit 349c96167ee43ffd9135b4908281f176313d6ac9